Since 2017

 Step 5

-6. For the spicy sauce, I press the garlic through a press into a small bowl.
+6. For the sauce I press the garlic through a press into a small bowl.
+Garlic is an essential component of the Chechen sauce — without it the dish loses its recognisable Caucasian character.

 Step 6